Section 4. Helicopter Route Chart Program

 1. RESPONSIBILITIES

-1. Helicopter route chart development: Facility air traffic managers are responsible for determining the need for chart development or revision, and for compliance with the following:
+1. Helicopter Route Chart development: ATMs are responsible for determining the need for chart development or revision, and for compliance with the following:

-1. Initial action: Facility air traffic managers who desire to establish a new route chart or revise an existing chart must establish a task force or planning group comprised of local air traffic, FSDO, military, law enforcement, and helicopter operator personnel to recommend the area of chart coverage and the paths, routes, and operating zones that will comprise it.
+1. Initial action: The requesting ATM must establish a task force comprised of local air traffic, FSDO, military, law enforcement, and helicopter operator personnel to recommend the area of chart coverage and the paths, routes, and operating zones that will comprise it.

-1. Background information pertinent to chart development or revision, including the composition of the task force or planning group;
+1. Background information pertinent to chart development or revision, including the composition of the task force;

 2. The airspace areas and proposed routes, operating zones, and altitude/flight ceiling/floor considerations examined;